jcwilson11/CPE-487-Fall-2024/README.md

 ![Portrait](PicsandVids/PlayerMovement.png)
-Convert the player’s current position into integers, adjust it according to button inputs; Keep the player in bounds Check for overlaps with blocked areas by evaluating logical conditions; No overlaps -> update player position
+Convert the player’s current position into integers, adjust it according to button inputs; Keep the player in bounds Check for overlaps with blocked areas by evaluating logical conditions; No overlaps -> update player position The player's current position -> player_x and player_y. if the left button is pressed and the count condition equals zero, the player's horizontal position moves left.
+Same with the right.
+If new_x is less than 20 or greater than 780, and setting it to 20 or 780 keeps the player in bounds.
+Same check for if the player tries to go in any area that its not allowed to.

 #### Safe areas